Adaptive-Context-Environments-Lab/Unity-MQTT-Setup/README.md

         public bool wineGlass = false;

-Second Step:
-In the SubscribeTopics, add your mqtt topic with the following format:
+Second Step - In the SubscribeTopics, add your mqtt topic with the following format:

         protected override void SubscribeTopics()
         {